yanxiaodi/EmployeePayslipCalculator/README.md

 I prefer to use `int.TryParse()` method because it is more safe than `int.Parse()`.

-To make the programe more robust, I also add some code for checking the value.
+To make the program more robust, I also add some code for checking the value.
 If the param value is illegal, the service will throw an exception, then the caller will catch the exception and deal with it.

 In the service code, I implement two methods to calculate a single employee and an employees list.
 So it makes the service more flexible.